jlsoccer20/dev10-classwork/week-02/exercises/interface-exercises/src/Exercise03.md

 1. Add a new class to the project named `Vault`.
 DONE
 2. `Vault` must implement `MoneyStorage`.
 DONE
 3. Complete the implementation.
 Add fields, constructors, and getters as required.
     (Refer to `Wallet` for inspiration.)
+DONE
 4. Rules:
     - Deposits must be positive values.
+Done?
     - Cannot overdraw, but can return the remaining balance.
+Done?
     For example, if the balance is 45.0 and we withdraw(109.0) the amount returned should be 45.0 and the balance should be 0.0 after the method call.